-- (in metaphysics) any of various theories holding that there is only one basic substance or principle as the ground of reality, or that reality consists of a single element.Compare dualism (def 2), pluralism (def 1a).
+- (in metaphysics) any of various theories holding that there is only one basic substance or principle as the ground of reality, or that reality consists of a single element.Compare dualism (def.
+2), pluralism (def.
+1a).

-- (in epistemology) a theory that the object and datum of cognition are identical.Compare pluralism (def 1b).
+- (in epistemology) a theory that the object and datum of cognition are identical.Compare pluralism (def.
+1b).

 This monistic soul-hypothesis, then, is at bottom mechanistic.Freedom in Science and Teaching.|Ernst Haeckel

 Word Origin for monism

 A position in metaphysics that sees only one kind of principle whereas dualism sees two.
 On the question of whether people's minds are distinct from their bodies, for example, a monist would hold either that mental conditions are essentially physical conditions (materialism), or that bodies depend on minds for their existence (idealism).